-- lock or unlock the doors without using a key. - activate or deactivate the autolock feature.
+- lock or unlock the doors without using a key. - open the liftgate window. - activate or deactivate the autolock feature.

 The keypad can be operated with the factory set 5-digit entry code; this code is located on the owner's wallet card in the glove box, is marked on the computer module, and is available from your authorized dealer.
 You can also create your own 5-digit personal entry code.
+In the event the wallet of entry code.
 In the event the wallet card is lost, the factory set code cannot be reprogrammed.